DrWaleedAYousef/My-Stuff-To-Share/README.md

 ## BibTeX ##
-Is a simple folder that accounts for an example for all students how to organize your library using the "power of test" to git rid of other software.
+Is a simple folder that accounts for an example for all students how to organize your library using the "power of text" to git rid of other software.
 The folder contains a `bib` file, along with `pdf`s.
 The `bib` file is your library that contains articles, books, etc. Each item has a key that should be informative, e.g., `Yousef2017MethodSystemForComputer`; and in case it has a `pdf`, it should be named `Yousef2017MethodSystemForComputer.pdf`.
 In addition, each item has a set of